-There may be many reasons as to why a tennis club is thriving.
-From its location, the lush amenities, down to all the personnel who you mingle with every day, this list could go on, but consider the importance of how efficient the club's tennis professionals are.
+There may be many reasons why a tennis club is thriving.
+From its location, the lush amenities, and all the personnel you mingle with every day, this list could go on, but consider the importance of how efficient the club's tennis professionals are.

 But just what are these traits that you must be looking for?
-Today, we are revealing five of the most vital traits your tennis professionals must possess.
+Today, we reveal five of the most vital characteristics your tennis professionals must possess.

-Tennis professionals are interacting with virtually all of the club's members and so they should possess effective communication skills.
-Ultimately, you may want to have a tennis professional that understands your club's culture and express them with panache and proficiency.
+Tennis professionals interact with virtually all club members, so they should possess practical communication skills.
+Ultimately, you may want a tennis professional who understands your club's culture and expresses them with panache and proficiency.

-Like all of your employees, a tennis professional should also understand the importance of communicating clearly, be it during a meeting or interacting with the club's members.
+Like all of your employees, a tennis professional should also understand the importance of communicating during a meeting or interacting with the club's members.

-Problems or situations are inherent in any business so your tennis professional should possess sound problem-solving skills.
-They should be able to handle potential situations e.g. managing a pushy parent who intrudes on his or her child's lessons or tension among staff members.
+Problems or situations are inherent in any business, so your tennis professional should possess good problem-solving skills.
+They should be able to handle potential situations, e.g. managing a pushy parent who intrudes on their lessons or tension among staff members.

 During the interview, it is suggested that you ask the candidate how they would curtail or manage issues at your club.
-Inadvertently, you may also inquire if they were able to resolve an issue in the past and how they did it.
+Inadvertently, you may also inquire if they were able to resolve a problem in the past and how they did it.

-A club is ultimately a business and so if a tennis professional does not have good budgeting skills, there may be some potential issues on the horizon.
-Chief of which is their inability to maintain a budget relative to the club's provision on its members' wants.
-It is essential that you hire someone who is armed with good budgeting skills.
+A club is ultimately a business, and so if a tennis professional does not have good budgeting skills, there may be some potential issues on the horizon.
+Chief is their ability to maintain a budget relative to the club's provision on its members' wants.
+You must hire someone who is armed with good budgeting skills.

-A tennis professional who has good budgeting skills may indicate a willingness to join the club's business management team.
+A tennis professional with good budgeting skills may indicate a willingness to join the club's business management team.

 Programming or Social Skills

 A tennis club is a "social" enterprise.
-All employees and club members are all bound to get together and without good social skills, your business will fade into the background.
+All employees and club members are bound to get together, and without adequate social skills, your business will fade into the background.

-Your tennis professional must not only have the gusto to serve your clients but also demonstrate a desire to mingle with everyone.
-As such, they must be creative enough to come up with fresh ideas that get the members and the employees alike to be motivated to play tennis.
+Your tennis professional must have the enthusiasm to serve your clients and demonstrate a desire to mingle with everyone.
+They must be creative enough to come up with fresh ideas that get the members and the employees alike to be motivated to play tennis.

 Naturally, your tennis professional must be adept in all things tennis.
-And yes, we are talking about his abilities to teach tennis in a technical sense.
 These abilities can vary from their knowledge about the best tennis racquet for intermediate and advanced players down to their competence in playing the actual sport.
+And yes, we are talking about their abilities to teach tennis in a technical sense.

-As tennis clubs are a business at the core so it is important that your tennis professionals are not only impressive players and coaches but are also equipped with these traits.
+As tennis clubs are a business at the core, they must be impressive players and coaches and are also equipped with these traits.
 Without them, your club's ambition to succeed could fail.

 If you quote information from this page in your work, then the reference for this page is: